Pompey

 A member of the senatorial nobility, Pompey entered into a military career while still young.
-He rose to prominence serving the dictator Sulla as a commander in the civil war of 83–82 BC.
-Pompey's success as a general while young enabled him to advance directly to his first Roman consulship without following the traditional cursus honorum (the required steps to advance in a political career).
-He was elected as Roman consul on three occasions (70, 55, 52 BC).
-He celebrated three Roman triumphs, served as a commander in the Sertorian War, the Third Servile War, the Third Mithridatic War, and in various other military campaigns.
-Pompey's early success earned him the cognomen Magnus – "the Great" – after his boyhood hero Alexander the Great.
+He rose to prominence serving Sulla as a commander in the civil war of 83–81 BC.
+Pompey's success as a general while young enabled him to advance directly to his first consulship without following the traditional cursus honorum (the required steps to advance in a political career).
+He was elected as consul on three occasions (70, 55, 52 BC).
+He celebrated three triumphs, served as a commander in the Sertorian War, the Third Servile War, the Third Mithridatic War, and in various other military campaigns.
+Pompey's early success led dictator Sulla to give him the cognomen Magnus – "the Great" – after his boyhood hero Alexander the Great.
 His adversaries gave him the nickname adulescentulus carnifex ("teenage butcher") for his ruthlessness.

 In 60 BC, Pompey joined Crassus and Caesar in the informal political alliance known as the First Triumvirate, cemented by Pompey's marriage with Caesar's daughter, Julia.
-After the deaths of Julia and Crassus (in 54 and 53 BC), Pompey switched to the political faction known as the optimates— a conservative faction of the Roman Senate.
-Pompey and Caesar then began contending for leadership of the Roman state in its entirety, eventually leading to Caesar's Civil War.
+After the deaths of Julia and Crassus (in 54 and 53 BC), Pompey switched to the political faction known as the optimates—a conservative faction of the Roman Senate.
+Pompey and Caesar then began contending for leadership of the Roman state in its entirety, eventually leading to Caesar's civil war.
 Pompey was defeated at the Battle of Pharsalus in 48 BC, and he sought refuge in Ptolemaic Egypt, where he was assassinated by the courtiers of Ptolemy XIII.

 Early life and career

-Pompey was born on 29 September 106 BC, son of a provincial noble called Gnaeus Pompeius Strabo.
-Although the dominant family in Picenum, Strabo was the first to achieve senatorial status in Rome.
-He completed the traditional cursus honorum, becoming consul in 89 BC, and acquired a reputation for greed, political duplicity, and military ruthlessness.
+Gnaeus Pompeius Magnus was born in Picenum on 29 September 106 BC, eldest son of a provincial noble called Gnaeus Pompeius Strabo.
+Although the dominant family in Picenum, Strabo was the first of his branch to achieve senatorial status in Rome; he completed the traditional cursus honorum, becoming consul in 89 BC, and acquired a reputation for greed, political duplicity, and military ruthlessness.
 Pompey began his career serving with his father in the Social War (91–87 BC).